Telos-Project/AutoCORS/README.md

 ***You Shall Pass!***

-AutoCORS is a set of conventions and associated utilities which enable in-browser HTTP requests to be automatically routed through CORS proxies.
+AutoCORS is a JavaScript IO library, which, among other things, provides a set of utilities, built upon associated conventions, which enable in-browser HTTP requests to be automatically routed through CORS proxies.

 ## 2 - Contents